-The executive committee has appointed veteran sports administrator and former Cricket Australia Chief Executive James Sutherland as Chair to lead the development of LEIF’s strategy.
+The executive committee has appointed Roger Field, President at Live Nation Asia Pacific, and Geoff Jones, Chief Executive Officer of TEG, as Co-Chairs to lead the development of LEIF’s strategy.

 LEIF has been formed by Australia’s biggest Promoters of Entertainment and Sport, Venue Managers, and Key Peak Bodies.
 LEIF’s executive committee includes the bosses of TEG, Live Nation, Frontier Touring, Chugg Entertainment, AEG Presents, Michael Cassel Group, the Melbourne Cricket Ground, the Sydney Cricket Ground, Marvel Stadium, Melbourne Olympic Parks Trust, Adelaide Oval, ASM Global, Venues West, Venues Live, Live Performance Australia, Venue Management Association and the Australian Festivals Association.